iciis/similarweb-pricing/README.md

-# Similarweb Pricing Explained: Plans, Features & What You Really Get
+# Similarweb Pricing Review 2025: Is It Worth the Investment?

 When it comes to competitive intelligence and web analytics, Similarweb is one of the most powerful tools available today.
 It offers deep insights into website traffic, user behavior, and industry trends, making it a favorite among marketers, analysts, and business strategists.